Ghostwriting Guide: What We’ll Cover

 3. Network with other writers and ghostwriters.

 Many times I’ve passed on a writing opportunity (because I was too busy, the topic wasn’t up my alley, or the person had a smaller budget than what I proposed for their project) and referred the client to another writer I knew would be a great fit.
 I’ve also gotten clients from other writers for similar reasons.

 The world is abundant, and there are enough clients to go around!
 So make connections with other writers and once you trust each other in delivering quality work, set up a referral exchange and ‘share the wealth’!

 A place to start?
 Join a writers’ group in person or online.
 Not only can you take advantage of the shared knowledge of the members, but some groups also have job boards or client referral opportunities to share.
-(Secret Ghostwriting Society coming soon — email info@CopyThatPops.com to inquiry about the waitlist).
+(Secret Ghostwriting Society coming soon — email info@CopyThatPops.com to inquire about the waitlist).

 4. Optimize your social media accounts to act as “mini sales pages” for your services.